 Acts of Violence, Criminalization, and Other Abuses Based on Sexual Orientation and Gender Identity

-The constitution and law are silent on consensual same-sex sexual conduct and other matters of sexual orientation and gender identity.
-In a 2019 speech on the day of a Pride March in Dili, President Lu-Olo called for a society where “all citizens can live free from discrimination, violence, and fear.”
-While physical abuse in public or by public authorities was uncommon, lesbian, gay, bisexual, transgender, and intersex (LGBTI) persons were often verbally abused and discriminated against in some public services, including at medical centers.
+The constitution is silent on consensual same-sex sexual conduct and other matters of sexual orientation and gender identity.
+The penal code establishes discrimination due to sex or sexual orientation as aggravating factors in determining criminal penalties.
+While physical abuse in public or by public authorities was uncommon, lesbian, gay, bisexual, transgender, queer, and intersex (LGBTQI+) persons were often verbally abused in public and discriminated against in some public services, including at medical centers.
 The NGO CODIVA (Coalition on Diversity and Action) noted transgender members of the community were particularly vulnerable to harassment and discrimination.
-A 2017 study conducted for Rede Feto, the national women’s advocacy network, of lesbian and bisexual women and transgender men in Dili and Bobonaro documented the use by family members of rape, physical and psychological abuse, ostracism, discrimination, and marginalization against LGBTI individuals.
+A 2017 study conducted for Rede Feto, the national women’s advocacy network, of lesbian and bisexual women and transgender men in Dili and Bobonaro documented the use by family members of rape, physical and psychological abuse, ostracism, discrimination, and marginalization against LGBTQI+ individuals.

-Access to education was limited for some LGBTI persons who were removed from the family home or who feared abuse at school.
+Access to education was limited for some LGBTQI+ persons who were removed from the family home or who feared abuse at school.
 Transgender students were more likely to experience bullying and drop out of school at the secondary level.
-Civil society organizations asked the government to include LGBTI community issues in its national inclusive-education policy.
-CODIVA conducted LGBTI awareness training sessions for national police officers throughout the country.
+Civil society organizations asked the government to include LGBTQI+ community issues in its national inclusive-education policy.
+CODIVA conducted LGBTQI+ awareness training sessions for national police officers throughout the country.